Can I use the simplified/do it yourself procedure?

 - You are applying for divorce/dissolution because of the irretrievable breakdown of your marriage/partnership based on one year separation with consent or two years separation without consent, or because of the issue of an interim gender recognition certificate;

 - There are no children of the marriage/partnership under the age of 16;

 - There are no financial matters to sort out;

-- You are not, and there are no signs that you spouse or civil partner are not able to manage his or her affairs because of mental illness, personality disorder or learning disability;
+- There are no signs that you, or your spouse or civil partner, are unable to manage your affairs because of mental illness, personality disorder or learning disability.

 - There are no other court proceedings under way which might result in the end of your marriage / civil partnership.

 There are also additional requirements relating to residence which you will need to meet to use this procedure and these are different depending on whether you are raising the application in the sheriff court or Court of Session.
 In both cases, you need to be able to say that:

 - You and your spouse / civil partner are habitually resident in Scotland; and/or

 - You and your spouse / civil partner were both last habitually resident together in Scotland and one of you still resides there; and/or

 - Your spouse/ civil partner is habitually resident in Scotland; and/or